ApprenticeAI/frapy/docs/topics/spiders.rst

     frapy crawl myspider -a http_user=myuser -a http_pass=mypassword -a user_agent=mybot

-Spider arguments can also be passed through the Scrapyd ``schedule.json`` API.
+Spider arguments can also be passed through the Frapyd ``schedule.json`` API.
-See `Scrapyd documentation`_.
+See `Frapyd documentation`_.

 .. _builtin-spiders:

 Generic Spiders
 ===============

-Scrapy comes with some useful generic spiders that you can use to subclass your spiders from.
+Frapy comes with some useful generic spiders that you can use to subclass your spiders from.
 Their aim is to provide convenient functionality for a few common scraping cases, like following all links on a site based on certain rules, crawling from `Sitemaps`_, or parsing an XML/CSV feed.